lmly303/Grandeur/README.md

 # Grandeur Restaurant Website

-This is a restaurant website frontend built using React.
-The website includes various sections such as Home, About, Menu, Awards, Chef's Words, Address, and Photo Gallery to showcase the restaurant's offerings and ambiance.
+Grandeur is a visually appealing and fully responsive restaurant website built with React.
+It offers a seamless user experience with sections including Home, About, Menu, Awards, Chef's Words, Address, and Photo Gallery.
+The site features an elegant design and interactive elements to showcase the restaurant's offerings and ambiance.
+Ideal for restaurants looking to establish an online presence, Grandeur provides a polished and engaging interface for users to explore.

 ## Features